 Site Based Mentoring pairs working professionals with elementary and middle school students in need of additional academic support or personal encouragement.
 The mentoring takes place in a supervised group setting at a school or community site.
 Mentoring is typically 1 hour per week during the school year.

 Couples can also choose to mentor a child together.
 This variation of our traditional community based mentoring allows a married or partnered couple to mentor together.
-Being in a Big Couples match means you will be paired with a deserving boy between the ages of 7 and 15.
+Being in a Big Couples match means you will be paired with a young person between the ages of 7 and 15.

 Beyond School Walls